a-n-rose/a-n-rose.github.io/_posts/2018-12-3-prepping-speech-CNN-and-LSTM.md

 | male            | dysphonia    | 39  |
 | male            | healthy    |  39  |

-I calculated the log mel-frequency energy features and their first and second derivatives, according to the methodologies implemented by Kim, Cao, An, and Wang (2018).
+I calculated 40 log mel-frequency energy features and their first and second derivatives, according to the methodologies implemented by Kim, Cao, An, and Wang (2018).
 These values served as the features to train the CNN and LSTM models.

 ```
 import librosa